OCA/sale-workflow/sale_order_product_recommendation_secondary_unit/README.rst

 To configure product secondary units, you need:

--  To have the "Display secondary units" permission.
+-  To have the "Manage Multiple Units of Measure" permission.

 Then, in any product form you'll be able to set its product secondary
 units: